mythmakerseven/groupread/README.md

 For now, Groupread combines the backend and frontend into a single repository.
 This may change in the future.

-To begin, ``git clone`` the repo into your desired location, and run ``yarn install`` to install dependencies.
+To begin, ``git clone`` the repo into your desired location.

+First, pick a database.
+Groupread uses the Sequelize ORM, which supports Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server, but requires a driver package for the chosen database.
+By default, Groupread includes the ``pg`` and ``pg-hstore`` packages for Postgres support.
+If you wish to connect to another supported database, you must add the required driver ([detailed here](https://sequelize.org/master/manual/getting-started.html#installing)) to ``package.json``.

+Now you can run ``yarn install`` to install dependencies.

 The server expects the following environment variables:

 - **DB_URL**: the URL to the database you plan to use.
-Groupread uses the Sequelize ORM with strictly database-agnostic code, so any database supported by Sequelize will work.
-Sequelize will set up the tables for you on Groupread's first run.
+The tables will automatically be created on first run.

-- **TEST_DB_URL**: the URL to the database used for running tests. **Warning**: This database is wiped during tests.
+- **TEST_DB_URL**: the URL to the database used for running tests. **Warning**: This database is repeatedly wiped during tests.
 Do not use the same one that you used above.

 - **SECRET**: bcrypt's secret parameter, used for generating secure tokens.
 Use a long, random string.

 - **PORT**: the port on which the server will run.

-Before launching, you might want to run the test suite to make sure everything works. ``yarn test:jest`` will run the backend unit tests, and ``yarn test:component`` runs frontend component tests with Cypress.
+Before launching, you might want to run the test suite to make sure everything works. ``yarn test:jest`` will run the backend unit tests, and ``yarn test:component`` will run frontend component tests.
 Note that test coverage is not great right now, with the frontend tests in particular being a work in progress.

 Now you can run ``yarn start:full`` to build and serve a production-ready app.
-The site will be hosted locally, e.g. at [http://localhost:3000/](http://localhost:3000/) if you set PORT to 3000.
+The site will be hosted locally, e.g. at [http://localhost:3000/](http://localhost:3000/) if you set ``PORT`` to 3000.

 ## Contributing